ZeeSpire/zss-afk-site/_posts/en/2022-07-29-our-divine-cave-experience-in-santorini.markdown

     </div>
 </div>

 The bed and especially the pillows were so comfortable that we looked at the label to see where we could buy them.
-They were from [Matt-Royal](https://matt-royal.gr/products-pillows.html){:target="_blank"} and were made in Greece which is to be appreciated.
+They were from [Matt-Royal](https://matt-royal.gr/products-pillows.html){:target="_blank" rel="nofollow"} and were made in Greece which is to be appreciated.

 You can also leave with a souvenir from the hotel, namely a beach bag.
 I think it is a common practice in other hotels as well, as I saw this kind of beach bag inscribed with the names of other hotels on several people walking through Oia.